iArcanic/hbcs-cw1/security-and-usability-trade-offs-report.md

 # 5 Assessing ease-of-use for identified threat scenarios

 For the identified threat scenarios, it is vital to recognise how easy it is to reproduce them.
-In the event that the usage scenarios are hard to use, users may resort to utilising threat scenarios, even if their intentions are pure [@kainda2010].
-System motivators, in this case, are any aspects of a system that compels a user to that threat scenario, whereas external motivators originate from outside the system which helps a user to arrive to the same threat scenario.
+If the usage scenarios are hard to use, users may resort to utilising threat scenarios, even if their intentions are pure [@kainda2010].
+System motivators, in this case, are any aspects of a system that compels a user to that threat scenario, whereas external motivators originate from outside the system which helps a user to arrive at the same threat scenario.

 ## 5.1 User provides personal information without realising privacy risks